micromaomao/blog/content/linux-ick/en.md

 Truth be told, I've never been really good at CTFs, but I do enjoy solving challenges at my own pace, and exploring perhaps less conventional methods, learning more about programming in the process. <del>A few weeks ago</del> Early this year I found a reverse engineering problem which basically boiled down to running a Linux binary and entering the correct number to get it to print a flag.
 The program was heavily obfuscated, has anti-debugging techniques, and potentially utilized self-modifying code, but `strace` shows that, aside from those, it did not try to do anything fancy with system calls, attempt to save files, or communicate via network.

 Fortunately, the _interesting_ bits of the program ran quite fast &ndash; after reading the input, it spends around 5us (0.005ms) before printing out whether the guess was correct or not.
-The input space was also very managable &ndash; between 0 to 3,000,000.
+The input space was also very manageable &ndash; between 0 to 3,000,000.
 This means that even a brute-force search of the possible inputs could finish in a reasonable time, and there is no need to expend much effort on actual reverse engineering if we don't have to.
 The only tricky part is, how do we convince it to try different inputs as fast as this?

 After considering some alternatives, my approach for solving this eventually ended up being a self-taught lesson in kernel hacking.